Dean and Rector

 The Reverend Deacon Brian Shaffer, OEF

-Brian is a native of Western Pennsylvania and for the past 20 years has lived in Columbus, Ohio.
+Brian is a native of Western Pennsylvania and lived for two decades in Columbus, Ohio.
 He holds a Bachelor of Arts in Theology and Philosophy and a Master of Theological and Pastoral Studies from St. Alban Theological Seminary.
 He also earned a Certificate in Anglican Studies from the Anglican Institute for Affirmative Christian Studies.
 Brian was ordained a Deacon in April 1997 with the Evangelical Anglican Church in America and was received into the Episcopal Church in April 2013 where he served at Trinity Episcopal, Capitol Square in the Episcopal Diocese of Southern Ohio.
 Deacon Brian is a professed member of the Order of Ecumenical Franciscans, a religious community, where he is known as Br.
 Brendan.

 Office Administrator and Assistant to the Dean

-Ms. Combs joined the Cathedral staff in April 2012.
+Ms. Greening joined the staff October 2017.
 It is her voice you will most often hear when calling the Cathedral Office about any number of subjects — general questions about events, schedules, making appointments with Dean and other clergy, requesting information on baptisms, weddings and more.
-If Susan does not know the answer she is committed to finding out or connecting you with the person who can best assist you.
+If Cindy does not know the answer she is committed to finding out or connecting you with the person who can best assist you.

 Director of Religious Education